masverse/masverse-portal-docs/docs/Certificate/certificate.md

 ## Create Smart Contract

-Create New Smart Contract to MasChain with field by call API_URL//api/certificate/get-deploy-field
+Create New Certificate Smart Contract to MasChain with fields.
 >**POST**

 ```